 Credit risk is the risk that one party to a financial instrument will cause financial loss for the other party by failing to discharge an obligation.
-The Organization's main credit risk relates to its accounts receivable, however the risk is limited as it consists primarily of amounts due from MCCSS and the City of Toronto.
-There is no allowance for doubtful accounts recorded in the year (2022 - \$Nil).
+The Organization's main credit risk relates to its accounts receivable, however the risk is limited as it comes from MCCSS and the City of Toronto.
+There is no allowance for doubtful accounts recorded in the year (2019 - \$Nil).
 There has been no change in the assessment of credit risk from the prior year.